hunter-college-ossd-fall-2019/nancydocode-weekly/about.md

 permalink: /about/
 ---

-**Nancy** is a second BA degree student at City University of New York (CUNY) - _Hunter College_ studying Computer Science while learning a new language and culture at the same time since she moved to _NYC_ from _Seoul, South Korea_ a few years ago.
+**Nancy** is a 31 years old second BA degree student at City University of New York (CUNY) - _Hunter College_ studying Computer Science while learning new language and culture at the same time.
+She was born in New York, NY, but grew up in Seoul, South Korea since she was 5 years old, and moved back to NYC a few years ago.
 She likes writing, reading books, watching movies, taking a photo with her film camera, riding a bicycle, hiking, swimming and running in Central Park.

 # Favorite